-B. I feel confident in my ability to: 1.
-Set challenging and appropriate goals for student learning and performance 4.4 2.
-Plan instruction aligned with state standards 4.6 3.
-Develop lessons that build on student experiences, interests, and abilities 4.5 4.
-Maintain the discipline and an orderly purposeful learning environment 4.6 5.
-Develop positive and supportive relationships with students 4.7 6.
-Develop a classroom environment that promotes respect and group responsibility 4.6 7.
-Differentiate instruction based on student needs 4.6 8.
-Provide purposeful feedback to students to guide their learning 4.5 9.
-Help students think critically and solve problems 4.0 10.
-Use technology in the classroom to improve learning outcomes 4.4 11.
-Use a variety of assessments (e.g., tests, observations, portfolios, performance tasks) to monitor student learning.
-4.4 12.
-Help students assess their own learning 4.0 13.
-Analyze student performance data to improve effectiveness 4.4 14.
-Work with parents and families to better understand and to support their learning 4.3
+B. I feel confident in my ability to: .4 6 3.
+Develop lessons that build on student experiences, interests, and abilities 4 ·.5 4.
+Maintain the discipline and an orderly purposeful learning environment 4 6 5.
+Develop positive and supportive relationships with students 4 ·.7 6.
+Develop a classroom environment that promotes respect and group responsibility 4 6 7.
+Differentiate instruction based on student needs 4 6 8.
+Provide purposeful feedback to students to guide their learning 4 ·.5 9.
+Help students think critically and solve problems 4 ·.0 10.
+Use technology in the classroom to improve learning outcomes 4 .4 11.
+Use a variety of assessments (e.g., tests, observations, portfolios, performance tasks) to monitor student learning. .4 12.
+Help students assess their own learning 4 ·.0 13.
+Analyze student performance data to improve effectiveness 4 .4 14.
+Work with parents and families to better understand and to support their learning 4 .3 Strongly Agree = 5 Agree = 4 Undecided = 3 Disagree = 2 Strongly Disagree = 1 A. Based on this employee's performance (or multiple employees if you have more than one Greenville University graduate), please rate the effectiveness of the School of Education at GU as it relates to the following prompts: The Teacher Education Program at Greenville University enables teacher candidates to: 1.
+Developaprofessionalknowledgeofthecontentareaandbecomeaneducatorwhodemonstratessufficientsubject matter competence in order to positively impact student learning 4.4 Develop aprofessional knowledge of Pedagogy and become an educator who "demonstrates current and appropriately researched knowledge of pedagogy, as well as evidence of the ability to practically apply this knowledge in diverse settings with a wide variety of learners 3.
+Develop a professional knowledge of students and become an educator who "demonstrates the ability to apply knowledge of student development theories and formal/informal assessment strategies to promote a positive, caring learning environment and to provide meaningful learning experiences for a diverse student population 4.
+Develop an operational knowledge of effective teaching dispositions which allow me to "demonstrate dispositions which are necessary to be a competent and caring teacher 4.4